They say if you do what you love, you’ll never work a day. But any freelancer knows that if you do what you love, you’ll always be working.

 Hitting that work-life balance as a freelancer is tough, and made tougher by challenging clients, who don’t know what they’re asking for, aren’t always willing to pay what it’s worth, or think they could probably save money by doing the work themselves!

 Especially when I was first starting out there were a lot of difficult clients and many of them were taking advantage of the new girl on the freelance block.
-If you’re thinking about starting your own freelancing gig these are some of the pitfalls you need to be watching for:
+If you’re thinking about starting your own freelance writing gig, here are 7 pitfalls you need to be watching for.

 The Reluctant Client